Best home cocktail maker Android Central 2021

 - Requires a lot of ice

 If you're hosting a huge party, this machine is a perfect option: it can make up to a gallon (!) of slush-based drinks, like margaritas and pina coladas, so you can keep the drinks flowing all night long.
-And since you are responsible for adding the ingredients, you can use it for non-alcoholic mocktails as well.
+And since you are responsible for adding the ingredients, you can also use it for non-alcoholic mocktails.

 The convenient carry handle makes it perfect for bringing along to parties or outdoor gatherings, and the blending chamber detaches from the base for easy clean-up.
-A clear window on the lid can be easily removed for adding extra ice.
+A clear window on the lid is easily removable for adding extra ice.
 This isn't a machine you'll keep on your kitchen countertop all the time, but you can neatly store it away in the back of the cupboard using the storage compartment under the base, which holds the power cord.

 - Makes large batches of drinks for parties